Ernestine Ouandié

-Ernestine Ouandié (May 11, 1961 – October 27, 2009) was a Cameroonian journalist.
+Ernestine Ouandié (11 May 1961 – 27 October 2009) was a Cameroonian journalist.
 The daughter of political exile Ernest Ouandié who she never met, Ouandié had a difficult childhood in Ghana, and later in life (after becoming a journalist) moved to Cameroon to learn more about her father.

 She was featured in a documentary directed by Jean-Marie Teno, titled Une feuille dans le vent (Leaf in the Wind), about her life and her feelings about her father's 1971 execution.
 The documentary footage was filmed in 2004; the film was released in 2013 after she committed suicide.

-Biography

 Early life and education

-Ernestine Ouandié was born in Yaba, Lagos, Nigeria, on May 11, 1961.
+Ernestine Ouandié was born in Yaba, Lagos, Nigeria, on 11 May 1961.
 She was the daughter of Ernest Ouandié, vice-president of the Union of the Peoples of Cameroon, who was in exile in Nigeria, and a Ghanaian mother.
 Ouandié had a difficult childhood, initially being raised by her maternal aunt in Ghana who physically and mentally abused her.
 She returned to her mother who abandoned her; after ending up homeless, she found refuge in Lomé where she was able to seek an education.

-Ouandié never met her father; he was executed on January 15, 1971, in Bafoussam for his fight against colonialism and neocolonialism.
+Ouandié never met her father; he was executed on 15 January 1971 in Bafoussam for his fight against colonialism and neocolonialism.
 In 1986, Ouandié earned her degree in journalism and moved to Cameroon so that she could learn more about her father.